nicknguyen-cs/sample-apps/README.md

  - API Key and Management Token are needed to access the functionality and the app requires the config variables.
  - Open an entry, and locate the widgets section.
 Find what you named the app location and it should populate a list of all connected content.

-## Reset Localization
+## Reset Localization - Sidebar Widget

-Users can go to the sidebar and click a button that will reset an entry back to an empty slate.
+This app is based on the [sidebar location](https://github.com/nicknguyen-cs/sample-apps/tree/main/src/containers/SideBarResetEntry)Users can go to the sidebar and click a button that will reset an entry back to an empty slate.
 Easy to start a new localization from scratch.
 Users will need to refresh the page to see the empty updated entry.

 #### Demo
 ![My Image](public/gifs/reset-locale.gif)

-## Dynamic URL
+## Dynamic URL - Custom Field

-This custom field will take the current locale and pre-pend it to a current url field.
+This custom field is based on the [custom field location](https://github.com/nicknguyen-cs/sample-apps/tree/main/src/containers/CustomFieldDynamicUrl).
+It will take the current locale and pre-pend it to a current url field.
 So if you're current URL field is "/category/jacket" it will convert it to "/{locale}/category/jacket".
 The logic can be fine tuned to match your folder structure if needed.

 #### Demo
 ![Dynamic URL](public/gifs/dynamic-url.gif)